lurchmath/lurchmath.github.io/docs/tut-03-meaningful-math.md

-Much like intermediate mode for editing expository math content allows you to use the equation editor or LaTeX notation, the intermediate mode for editing meaningful math expressions allows you to use the equation editor or *a custom Lurch notation for meaningful expressions.*
+Much like intermediate mode for editing expository math content allows you to use the equation editor or LaTeX notation, the intermediate mode for editing meaningful math expressions allows you to use the equation editor or *a custom Lurch Notation for meaningful expressions.*

 !!! warning "Warning: This is not LaTeX"